Board of Directors 2020-2021

-John brings significant experience as an executive and board member with various organizations.
+John Park brings significant experience as an executive and board member with various organizations.
 He is former president of the Korean Canadian Lawyers Association, Chair of the Korean Canadian Cultural Association and served two terms as an advisory member of the National Unification Advisory Council established to advise the President of South Korea on the formulation of peaceful unification policy between North and South Koreas.
-John is currently the Prosecution Counsel for the Ontario College of Trades and is responsible for overseeing all prosecutions under the Ontario College of Trades and Apprenticeship Act that regulates skilled trades in Ontario.
-He joined Hong Fook in 2015; as a firm believer in helping the community grow, he hopes to assist Koreans in being open about their mental health and addressing their health concerns on a daily basis.
+John is currently General Counsel for the Bereavement Authority of Ontario that regulates the funeral industry as well as cemeteries and crematoriums in the province.

 Sherman Hui is a risk management professional who specializes in corporate, trading credit and operational risk with over 10 years of experience in the banking industry.
 He holds the CPA, CGA designation and has completed all three levels of the CFA Program.
 His prior work experience at a community service provider made him understand the differences that can be made in people’s lives by providing the much needed support and led him to start volunteering at Hong Fook since 2009.